ugvss/Discord-Checker/README.md

 # Discord-Checker
-Use sticky proxys from nettify.xyz $1/1GB
+Use residential sticky proxys from nettify.xyz $1/1GB Dm @fmmv on discord for help